 Each of the five sections of the kitchen garden has its own distinct character, as did Sir Rose Price who in the early 1800s built their overall size to the dimensions of Noah’s Ark in the bible; 300 cubits long x 50 cubits wide (400 feet x 67 feet).

 There are thirteen women represented by the scarecrows and they cover a whole range of characters including activists, scientists, sportswomen, writers, a fashion designer and an aviator.

 Amongst them is suffragette Emmeline Pankhurst standing atop one of the sloping beds in full oratory flow, while fashion designer Coco Chanel lounges casually along the top of another.

 Malala Yousafzai, a champion of female education, is as colourful as the flower bed she’s set in, while tennis champions Venus and Serena Williams are captured mid-match on the lawn.

 Although this year’s theme was chosen to compliment the National Trust’s Women and Power national programme the characters themselves were the inspiration of artist John Keys and the school children he worked with.

 With help from volunteers from Trengwainton, John lead workshops with around 60 children from Heamoor, St Mary’s CE and St Maddern’s schools to make the scarecrows, and their enthusiasm, talent and humour shine through in the finished articles.

-You can see the scarecrows any time during normal opening hours until the garden closes on 28 October.
-Visit during August though and you’ll be able to vote for your favourite.
+The voting may be over, but you can still see the scarecrows during normal opening hours until the garden closes on 28 October.